ofeksadlo/lichess-cheat/README.md

 the clients move.
 Using this method you can even play bullet mode.

 # Requirements
-Use pip install requirements.txt to install all dependencies.
+Use pip install -r requirements.txt to install all dependencies.

 # How to make it work
 1) Download the main.py and the data folder